publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch12/m__us_usc_t25_s415.md

         (2) Paragraph (1) shall not apply to individually owned Navajo Indian allotted land.

         (3) The Secretary shall have the authority to approve or disapprove tribal regulations referred to under paragraph (1).
-The Secretary shall approve such tribal regulations if such regulations are consistent with the regulations of the Secretary under subsection (a) of this section, and any amendments thereto, and provide for an environmental review process.
+The Secretary shall approve such tribal regulations if such regulations are consistent with the regulations of the Secretary under subsection (a), and any amendments thereto, and provide for an environmental review process.
 The Secretary shall review and approve or disapprove the regulations of the Navajo Nation within 120 days of the submission of such regulations to the Secretary.
 Any disapproval of such regulations by the Secretary shall be accompanied by written documentation that sets forth the basis for the disapproval.
 Such 120-day period may be extended by the Secretary after consultation with the Navajo Nation.

         (4)